Improving Medical Visual Representation Learning with Pathological-level Cross-Modal Alignment and Correlation Exploration: Method

 To this end, we therefore propose a novel Cross-modal Correlation Exploration (CCE) task to help the model capture more fine-grained details while simultaneously improving the cross-modal understanding without breaking the semantic continuity.
 The covariance reveals the correlation among two variables.
 After observing that medical images normally show a correlation on both the relative positions and contents among different anatomical regions, we evenly split the image into $N_p$ patches with a patch size of $PS$ and regard the raw pixel of each patch as a variable.
 Denoting the raw pixel of $i^{th}$ patch in the image as $e^i$, the covariance $cov(e^i,e^j)$ indicates the correlation between $i^{th}$ and $j^{th}$ patches calculated by:

 where $\bar{e}^i$ and $\bar{e}^j$ are the mean of $e^i$ and $e^j$ respectively.
 By calculating the covariance among each pair of patches (variables), we obtain a covariance matrix $\bm{\Sigma}^i \in\mathbb{R}^{N_p\times N_p}$ describing the correlation among different image patches in the $i^{th}$ sample.
-After that, to enforce the model to capture further fine-grain details and promote the cross-modal representation learning, we design a novel proxy task which requires it to predict this covariance matrix conditioned on the global report representation.
+After that, to enforce that the model capture further fine-grain details and promote the cross-modal representation learning, we design a novel proxy task which requires it to predict this covariance matrix conditioned on the global report representation.
 We simply employ one linear layer as the CCP head to predict the covariance matrix: $\bm{H}^i = W_h \cdot \bm{U}^{GR}_i$ where $\bm{H}^i$ refers to the predicted covariance matrix for $i^{th}$ sample.
 After that, the Mean Squared Error (MSE) loss is used to supervise the learning of the cross-modal correlation prediction:

-The proposed objective CCE necessitates a significantly more fine-grained details understanding compared to the traditional MIM since it demands not only that the model comprehends the content within each image region from reports but also discerns the potential correlations among various image regions.
+The proposed objective CCE necessitates a significantly more fine-grained details understanding compared to the traditional MIM since it demands not only that the model comprehends the content within each image region from reports but also discerns the potential correlations among various image regions. {The CCE objective uses the global report representation to predict the covariance matrix.
+Gradients from the CCE head backpropagate through the textual encoder.
+The global textual representation interacts with localized textual tokens via self-attention, and these localized textual tokens further interact with V-PORs through cross-attention, as specified in the PCMA module.
+As a result, both the VPO Extractor and the visual encoder—which generates the localized visual tokens—are also influenced by the CCE objective.}